ibm-cloud-docs/cis/logpush.md

    `--request body`
    :   Information to create the Logpush job body (`logpush_job_ibmcl_req`).

    `ibmcl`: Information to identify the IBM Cloud Log instance where the data is pushed.
 Fields within the `ibmcl` object are as follows:

-       * `instance_id`: ID of the Cloud Logs instance.
+      * `instance_id`- ID of the Cloud Logs instance.
-       * `region`: Region of the Cloud Logs instance (for example, `us-south`).
+      * `region`- Region of the Cloud Logs instance (for example, `us-south`).
-       * `api_key`: An API key for the account where the Cloud Logs instance is set up is required.
+      * `api_key`- An API key for the account where the Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 If the API key has an expiration date, it can be rotated by using the [Update a Logpush job](/apidocs/cis#update-logpush-job-v2) API.
 During the rotation process, the previous key remains active as a backup for one hour.

       You must grant IAM **Sender** permissions to the API key to request authorization to send logs to an IBM Cloud Logs instance.
       {: important}

    `name`: The name of the Logpush job.

    `enabled`: Whether the job is enabled.
 One of `true`, `false`.

    `logpull_options`: The configuration string.
 For example, `timestamps=rfc3339&timestamps=rfc3339`.

     `dataset`: The dataset that is pulled.
 One of `http_requests`, `range_events`, `firewall_events`.

     `frequency`: The frequency at which CIS sends batches of logs to your destination.
 One of `high`, `low`.

 1. When all variables are initiated, create the Logpush job: